bytechefhq/bytechef/README.md

 So tasks are nothing but a collection of key-value pairs.
 At a minimum each task contains a `type` property which maps to an appropriate `TaskHandler` that needs to execute it.

-Tasks may also specify a `name` property which can be used to name the output of the task so it can be used later in the pipeline.
+Tasks may also specify a `name` property which can be used to name the output of the task so it can be used later in the workflow.

 The `label` property is used to give a human-readble description for the task.